 - Director of Campus Safety and Security at (718) 405-3722

-Three 24-hour emergency call boxes can be used to contact Security Personnel at the Main Gate booth.
+Three 24-hour emergency Call Boxes can be used to contact Security Personnel at the 263rd Street Booth.
+The Call Boxes can be found at the following locations on campus.
 A blue locator light and sign are above each box to facilitate the location of the boxes after dark.

 The call boxes can be found at the following locations on campus: